Snap Affiliate Profits does what I often criticize make money online programs for which is:

 I ranted a little bit about this in a previous post I wrote.
 It was about a program called Rapid Traffic Guide, which sounds the same as Snap Affiliate Profits in the “instant results” type context and it was also nearly identical to this program.
 If you read what I said in my final thoughts section of that review, you’ll understand why I have problems with Snap Affiliate Profits.

-The first is that Snap Affiliate Profits is very basic with how it teaches you the strategy of making money and it’s a widespread problem among pretty much every single make money online program (except this one).
+1) The first is that Snap Affiliate Profits is very basic with how it teaches you the strategy of making money and it’s a widespread problem among pretty much every single make money online program (except the Wealthy Affiliate one).
 Being basic and lacking specifics can lead to tons of trouble.
 That’s the first problem.

 You basically target a whole bunch of keywords using the broad match that get lots of searches monthly, set up ads to appear for those keywords (on Bing), get a lot of traffic to a squeeze page and then go from there.